 The diversity representation of the Board will be part of the annual performance and effectiveness evaluation of the board and committees.
 The Corporate Governance Committee will include this in its report to the Board of the final results of the annual performance evaluation.
-The Bank's progress in achieving its Board diversity objectives shall also be reported in its Annual Report and disclosed in its corporate website.
+(Recommendation 1.4, SEC CCG)